 The Administrative Plan establishes policies for the administration of the Housing Choice Voucher/Section 8 program in accordance with HUD requirements.
-Click here to download and view our current administrative plan.
+Click here to view the Administrative Plan for 2024.

 The Scott County CDA adheres to Minnesota Statutes 13.05, the Minnesota Government Data Practices Act, and provides a guide for those requesting public data.
 Click here to download, view, and find out how to submit a data request.

 The Scott County Community Development Agency ‘s (“CDA”) website is intended for use by the general public as a convenient way to access information and services provided by the CDA.
 However, in the course of providing our user’s information and services, certain personal information may be collected.

 This policy applies to individuals who contact us, visit our website, or interact with us through e-mail or through our website.
 It does not apply to information which we may collect through any other means, including on any other website operated by any third party, or to any information collected by any third party.

 We may collect and maintain different types of personal information of the individuals with whom we interact.
 This includes personally identifying information that you voluntarily provide to us, such as your name, street address, email address, phone number, employer information, and other personal information, including by using the “Contact Us” or “Share on” portion of our website or by corresponding with one of our representatives via email.
 If you email us a question or request, we may use your email address to process your request and respond to your question.